pithymaxim/teaching/Rscraps/notes/standard_error_adjustments/readme.md

 ```
 The key argument in `stargazer` is `se=list(NULL,se2,se3)`.
 We set it to `NULL` for the first model because there we're using the SEs that it comes with.
 The other two models will swap in the vectors we made above, `se2` and `se3`.

+The line making `se2` will always suffice to get "robust" standard errors.
+It uses specific arguments to match [how Stata calculates them]([url](https://stats.stackexchange.com/questions/117052/replicating-statas-robust-option-in-r)) (R does something slightly different by default).

 ## Details: showing R code matching Stata's robust SEs ##

 In Stata: